Badrocklo/hacker-news-pygtk/Readme.md

 It's a small application to see last news from ihackernews.com.
 It's use the JSON api.

-You need this python package
+You need this python2 package

     pygtk
     urllib2